eslavnov/pylips/README.md

 1. `launch_app` - Launches an app (Android TVs only).
 Requires a valid `--body` argument.
 See [API reference](https://github.com/eslavnov/pylips/wiki/Applications-(GET)) to get a list of installed apps, find your app in this list and use it as a `--body` argument.
 1. `power_on` - Turns on the TV even if it's in a deep sleep mode.
 You might need to run `allow_power_on` first, although it was not needed for me.
 1. `allow_power_on` - Allows to remotely power on the TV via chromecast requests.
+1. `google_assistant` - Allows to pass requests to Google Assistant if your model supports it.
+Requires a `--body` argument containing a `query` with the command that you want to pass to Google Assistant.
+See example below.

 **Examples of using the built-in commands:**